syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/drag-and-drop.md

 * Drag and Drop support can be enabled for Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls by setting `allowDragAndDrop` property to `true`.
 It allows to drag and drop the specific elements in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls.

-* Drag and Drop is supported through two libraries of Essential JS 2.
+* Drag and Drop is supported through two libraries of Essential<sup style="font-size:70%">&reg;</sup> JS 2.
 Those are [`Draggable`](https://ej2.syncfusion.com/documentation/api/base/draggable/) and [`Droppable`](https://ej2.syncfusion.com/documentation/api/base/droppable/).
 Draggable makes DOM to be dragged using mouse or touch gestures and Droppable mark required DOM as droppable zone.

 ## Drag and Drop Supported controls